Radar Camera Fusion via Representation Learning in Autonomous Driving: Methods

 \subsubsection{Ordinal Loss}

-One particular kind of error made by AssociationNet is that it could violate the simple ordinal rule, i.e., a farther radar pin associates to a closer bounding box and a closer radar pin associates to a farther bounding box.
+One particular kind of error made by AssociationNet is that it could violate the simple ordinal rule, i.e., given two pairs of associated radar pins and bounding boxes, the farther radar pin associates to the closer bounding box.
 To solve this issue, an ordinal loss is introduced.

-Denote the $y$ coordinate of bounding box $i$'s bottom edge as $y_{\text{max}}^i$ and the corresponding depth in 3D world as $d^i$.
-For any two bounding boxes on the same image we have the property:
+Denote the $y$ coordinate of bounding box $i$'s bottom edge as $y_{\text{max}}^i$ and the bounding box's depth in 3D world as $d_b^i$ (which is supposedly the same as the depth of the associated radar pin $d_r^i$).
+For any two random bounding boxes on the same image we have the property:

 The ordering of the objects in the 3D world can be interpreted as the relative vertical ordering of the bottom edges of the corresponding bounding boxes.

-Hence, we design an additional ordinal loss to enforce self-consistency according to the ordinal rule, which is written as:
+Hence, we design an additional ordinal loss to enforce the self-consistency within any two associations according to the ordinal rule, which is written as: